-During the last 50 years, we have drawn power on a large scale from nuclear energy.
-One of the by-products of this electricity production is used nuclear fuel, a solid material that is hazardous and needs to be contained and isolated from people and the environment, essentially indefinitely.
+For more than 50 years, we have drawn power on a large scale from nuclear energy.
+One of the byproducts of this electricity production is used nuclear fuel, a solid material that is hazardous and needs to be contained and isolated from people and the environment, essentially indefinitely.